Jerrold Mundis: Writing career

 Mundis wrote both fiction and non-fiction, including ghostwritten books, and some 100 short stories, essays, and articles in publications such as the New York Times Magazine, Harper's Weekly and American Heritage.

 Mundis wrote 13 books of nonfiction, particularly How To Get Out Of Debt, Stay Out Of Debt & Live Prosperously, Earn what You Deserve: How to Stop Underearning & Start Thriving, and Making Peace With Money.

 In Earn What You Deserve, a book on under-earning, he provides an approach to compulsive behavior regarding spending and handling financial matters beginning with "three cardinal rules: do not incur debt, do not take work that pays less than you require, and do not say 'no' to money."

+Other Mundis titles include "How to Have More Money," 'How to Cope with Credit Cards," and "How to Create Savings."

 Mundis wrote 17 novels, including Gerhardt's Children which the New York Times described as "a tricky narrative to bring off, involving as it does many centrifugal lives, but Mr. Mundis brings it off."
+About "The Retreat" in 1985, Publishers Weekly said, "It’s a new experience in salvation...Striking and bizarre...not for the squeamish or devout."

-Under the pseudonym Eric Corder, Mundis wrote the Shame and Glory saga about the American slave trade.
+Under the pseudonym Eric Corder, Mundis wrote the five-volume Shame and Glory saga about the American slave trade.
 The series included the books Slave Ship, Slave, The Long Tattoo, Hell Bottom, and Running Dogs.
-As Corder, he also wrote a non-fiction book, Prelude to Civil War: Kansas-Missouri, 1854-61, recounting the Bleeding Kansas affair from both the pro-slavery and free-soil points of view, beginning with the Kansas-Nebraska Act of 1854.
+As Corder, he also wrote a non-fiction book, Prelude to Civil War: Kansas-Missouri, 1854–61, recounting the Bleeding Kansas affair from both the pro-slavery and free-soil points of view, beginning with the Kansas-Nebraska Act of 1854.
 As Julia Withers, Mundis wrote Echo in a Dark Wind, a neo-gothic novel published in 1966.

 His novel The Dogs, written under the pseudonym Robert Calder, was the subject of an interview by Terry Gross on Fresh Air on May 26, 1976.
 Several other works by Mundis about canines include ghost-written training books about "a celebrated collie" (Lassie).
 He also wrote The Dog Book, featuring writing by Doris Lessing, E.B.
 White, Edward Hoagland, William Cowper, John Burroughs, and John Steinbeck.

 His work also includes the drama King of the Ice Cream Mountain, a one-act play for children., co-written with a partner in 1968.

+Also in 1968, Mundis wrote Mystery of the Whale Tattoo, the forty-seventh volume in the The Hardy Boys series of mystery books for children and teens for the Stratemeyer Syndicate.

 As E.M.
 Corder, Mundis wrote a novelization of the 1978 film The Deer Hunter, the Best Picture and Best Director winner at the 51st Academy Awards.
 Mundis, as Corder, also wrote the novelization Citizen's Band, for the 1977 comedy film "Handle with Care," directed by Jonathan Demme.
 The film was later edited and re-released under the new title.